Appearance

 Pricing

+Everyone on your team uses VERA.
+Everyone gets morning briefings.
+Everyone can log time naturally.
+No seat limits.
+No feature tiers.
 VERA is priced by your agency's revenue, not by how many people use it.
+For two reasons.

 What VERA replaces

 Your project management tool's financial layer.
 Mavenlink, Kantata, Productive, Scoro.
-The actual tools are fine at tasks and timelines; their financial intelligence is bolted on and their time tracking is the part nobody wants to use.
+The tools are fine at tasks and timelines; their financial intelligence is bolted on and their time tracking is the part nobody wants to use.
 VERA replaces the part that matters — the project margin view, the retainer burn tracker, the over-budget alert before it's too late to act.

 Half of your bookkeeper's month-end.
 The two or three days spent reconciling timesheets, invoicing retainers, and calculating project margin.
 VERA does this continuously — every time a team member logs an hour, the margin updates.
-There is no month-end reconciliation, because there is no lag.
+There is no month-end reconciliation because there is no lag.

 The manual reporting pipeline.
 The Slack → spreadsheet → pivot-table → email → board-meeting pipeline.
 VERA publishes live dashboards to your reporting spreadsheet continuously.
 The board deck stops being a Sunday night project.